jasonwong26/gauntlet-bp-tracker/README.md

 ### Front End
 The front end is an SPA written in TypeScript 3.7 and React 16, scaffolded using the [create-react-app](https://github.com/facebook/create-react-app) package.
 It utilizes Bootstap v4 and FontAwesome v4 for CSS and graphic frameworks.

-The front end is hosted on an AWS S3 bucket and distributed by CloudFront.
+It is hosted on an AWS S3 bucket and distributed by CloudFront.

 #### Choice of React for UI Framework
 I have used React for a few projects now, and find it's unidirectional data flow and focus on composition preferable to Angular's MVC architecture.
 React's popularity and robust ecosystem remain positive factors, with many resources and libraries available to leverage.

-I'd used [Redux](https://redux.js.org/) for a past project, and found that, while powerful, it felt cumbersome to work with and I felt I was writing a lot of boiler plate code.
+I'd used [Redux](https://redux.js.org/) for a past project, and found that, while powerful, it felt cumbersome to work with and I felt I was writing a lot of boilerplate code.
 This project provided an opportunity to try the new the new stateful functional components and the [hooks](https://reactjs.org/docs/hooks-intro.html) APIs as a replacement.

 ##### Lessons Learned